-This review of the language designation of offices will be done through the OLRRE, an exercise that will be coordinated by TBS using SOLO.
+This review of the language designation of offices will be done through the OLRRE, an exercise that will be coordinated by TBS using SOLO and will involve most institutions.

 WHAT?

 The Regulations provide that institutions review the language designation of their offices based on the most recent decennial census data (every 10 years).